The people have spoken and they have sauce all over their faces*.

 7. Pizza Plus

-Their signature puffy, but crispy, crust is currently being gnawed on at 6 locations (Cottonwood, Downtown, The District, St. George and Lehi) as we write this and there’s no shortage of interesting options to decorate it with.
+With their signature puffy, but crispy, crust currently being gnawed on at 6 locations (Cottonwood, Downtown, The District, St. George and Lehi) as we write this, there’s no shortage of interesting options to decorate it with.
 We love the Pera that has prosciutto and pistachios, and pears on it.
 Talk about decadent.
 Pair that with a salad for your gut’s sake and European bottled water to find your Italian happy place.

 4. Pie Hole

 You and your besties just left Junior’s, The Green Pig, Gracie’s, Cheers to You, Bourbon House, Poplar Street or any of the watering holes in downtown Salt Lake and it’s late.
-There’s a reason the line is stretched out the door and down the block then around the corner on weekends from midnight to 3 in the morning (go early and you won’t have to deal with the line).
+There’s a reason the line is stretched out the door and down the block then around the corner on weekends from midnight to 3 in the morning.
 First, it’s one of the few places to get late-night food downtown.
-It’s also fast, cost effective, and delicious.
+It’s also fast, cost-effective, and delicious.
 Thin crust pizza, hand-tossed and made en-masse.
-Their daily specials is always worth trying.
-Personal favorites: pepperoni (of course) and the potato bacon.
+Their daily specials will help quell all those Jameson shots you really shouldn’t have put down.
+Personal favorites: pepperoni (of course) and a slice of potato/bacon.
 Just don’t forget a side of the ranch or to wave at the wall of Pabst cans that may actually be holding the place up.

-A Utah chain with 5 locations that we really should really pay more attention to since it’s in at number 3.
+A Utah chain with 5 locations that we really should really pay more attention to coming in at number 3.
 If only they had a location downtown close to the station!
 Chicken Fresco, Deluxe Uno, White Cheezy (playing at the Warped Tour this summer, no doubt).
 There are some amazing specialty options along with traditional or build your own.
 They even have a pepperoni pizza with two kinds of pepperoni!
-That’s like having a crown with two kinds of gold and two kinds of diamonds and two court jesters that are Louis CK and Dave Chappelle, but you can eat it.
+That’s like having a crown with two kinds of gold and two kinds of diamonds, but you can eat it.
 Okay, you’ve told us.
 We’re going for lunch tomorrow.
 Thanks for the tip.

 2. Lucky Slice

-Ogden, Clearfield and Powder Mountain are blessed (Ogden, you are on the cuisine come-up).
+Ogden, Clearfield and Powder Mountain are blessed (Ogden, really though you are on the come-up).
 Taking the number 2 spot (I am sure you’ve guessed the winner of this pie popularity contest at this point) out of 95 places you had to choose from.
 What makes Lucky Slice so great?
 Is it that they claim their pizzas are famous and them back it up?
 Is it that they are nowhere near the capital city or the surrounding areas and yet, worth the journey?
 Maybe it’s because they play fast and loose with the rules of pizza toppings.
 Maybe it’s in the name.
-Maybe it’s because the pizza is amazing and you can order wings that are alone worth a sojourn for gluttony.
+Maybe it’s because the pizza is amazing and you can order wings that are just as epic to take a sojourn in gluttony.
 Is it the fried dough balls called Dough Puppies?
 It’s all those things!
 We, the people of Salt Lake are jealous.
-That is, until we remember who’s number one…
+That is until we remember who’s number one…

 A post shared by Lucky Slice Pizza (@luckyslicepizza) on

 Don’t even pretend to be surprised.
 Many other surveys have come up with the same number one year after year after year after stretchy, cheesy year.
 You can find The Pi in Midvale, South Jordan, Ogden, and opening soon in South Salt Lake across from the Century 16 Theaters, there can truly only be one: at the University of Utah.
-Sure you can imitate them…and they did, but you can’t duplicate them.
+Sure you can imitate them…and yet they did, but you can’t duplicate them.
 U of U students no doubt took the edge off with some pull-aparts and a pint before afternoon classes.
-It’s where everyone rushes after a football game or catching a play at Pioneer Theatre.
-Sure, they made it easier for you folks living on the outskirts of downtown to enjoy the mountains of cheese and toppings with that crunchy on the outside, but soft on the inside crust – however, the walk downstairs at the U is the one true temple of pizza.
+It’s where every rushes to after a football game or catching a play at Pioneer Theatre.
+Sure, they’ve launched some satellite locations and have made it easier for you folks living on the outskirts of downtown to enjoy the mountains of cheese and toppings with that crunchy on the outside, but soft on the inside crust, however, the walk downstairs at the U is the one true temple of pizza.

 And there you have it, Pizza in Utah.
 95 places boiled down to 9 of the essentials.
 Remember, most food is just meat, dairy, vegetables, and bread in different combinations.
 Some people just do it better.